jerturowetz/notes/to-do-baby.md

 ## Hospital notes

-- Birth plan: no students please
-- Kate doesn't need an exam every hour (residents), I'll keep notes of time and results of exam
-- ask about tounge tie in baby
+- Drugs: wanna try laughing gas & walking epidural before HxC epidural
 - Try and wait for the epidura so that you can walk as much as possible (lik to 5, 6cm)
+- Kate doesn't need an exam every hour, I'll keep notes of time and results of exam
+- Ask about tounge tie in baby
 - Find the ice machine and microwave when we arrive
 - Get chairs in the room asap as Kate will wanna change positions